fogzii/lab05_deploy/README.md

 1. Before seeking help, make sure to re-check all the debugging/troubleshooting tips provided.
 1. When posting on our COMP1531 Ed forums for support, please include screenshots of:
-    - The output when you `ssh` into Alwaysdata, `cd` into the correct directory and manually run the server with `npm run ts-node src/server`
+    - The output when you `ssh` into alwaysdata, `cd` into the correct directory and manually run the server with `npm run ts-node src/server`
-    - Your full Alwaysdata configuration
+    - Your full alwaysdata configuration
     - The output of all relevant log files
     - The error message when visiting your `DEPLOYED_URL`.
-Don't forget to restart your application on Alwaysdata and refresh the `DEPLOYED_URL` page.
+Don't forget to restart your application on alwaysdata and refresh the `DEPLOYED_URL` page.
 1. The process will be similar if you wish to deploy another server, e.g. for your major project.
 Simply install a new application and append a different path that follows the base URL, e.g. `/w14a_potatoes` in:
     ```
     anythingyouwant.alwaysdata.net/w14a_potatoes
     ```

-    A reminder to not create more than one free account to avoid violating Alwaysdata policy, which could lead to all your accounts being suspended.
+    A reminder to not create more than one free account to avoid violating alwaysdata policy, which could lead to all your accounts being suspended.

 ## Submission